-The Barwon South West region of Victoria stretches from the tip of the Queenscliff Heads to the border of South Australia.
+Barwon South West extends from the tip of the Queenscliff Heads to the border of South Australia.
 It is home to Victoria’s largest regional city, Geelong.
 The region has access to a deep-water port at Portland, an established rail network with interstate connections and several commercial airports.
-The picturesque Great Ocean Road is a feature of the region.
-With its inviting coastal towns, spectacular rainforests and iconic farming districts the Barwon South West region is an ideal location to live, work and invest.
+The picturesque Great Ocean Road is a significant feature and tourism asset.
+Barwon South West combines the Barwon and Great South Coast regions.

 The Barwon South West region is benefiting from a range of investments including: